Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

-And then when they get that down, then they can try out these other things.
+And when they get that down, then they can, well my view is – then they can try out these other things.
 Sort of like, when you’ve been working out for years, now you can try some of these other types of workouts that are just targeting specific things, or are therefore specific narrow focuses.
-So I’d recommend an app that I learned about from Stefan called Oak, also free, mostly free, and their first page is simply three categories: meditate, breathe, or sleep.
+So I’d recommend an app that I learned about from Stefan called Oak, also free, mostly free, and their first page is simply three categories: Meditate, Breathe, or Sleep.

 But sometimes I do, and Loving-Kindness is a great way of accessing my true self because it’s one of my favorite ones at the moment, and what it will do is help you send love and care to parts of yourself, and then to those that you love and care for, you visualize that person, and bring them close to you in your mind’s eye, and then send those well wishes to them.

-And then if you have a longer one, it will then send to those who you’re mutual towards, and then to those that you might have some protagonism towards, and then to the whole world and it’s such a great practice to start the day, and then force mindfulness on its own.
+And then if you have a longer one, it will then send to those who you’re neutral towards, and then to those that you might have some antagonism towards, and then to the whole world and it’s such a great practice to start the day, and then of course, mindfulness on its own.

 STEFAN: That is incredible.
 That practice is deceptively simple, it’s transformative, I would say that’s in my like top three desert island meditation techniques, for sure, Loving-Kindness.
 Not only as a way to meditate, but as a way to live.
 You can take that into everything you do, which we can talk about.